Ether Dome Press Opening Night

 A new treatment promising to end pain pits a doctor and his student in an epic battle between altruism and ambition.
 Based on the true story of the discovery of ether as an anesthetic in 1846 and set in Boston's own Massachusetts General Hospital, this fascinating new play explores the ecstasy of pain, the sweetness of relief, and the hysteria that erupts when healthcare becomes big business.

-Produced in association with La Jolla Playhouse and Hartford Stage.
+Produced in association with Alley Theatre, Hartford Stage, and La Jolla Playhouse.

 "I an excited to return to the Huntington with Elizabeth Egloff's exhilarating play about America's greatest medical discovery — anesthesia — and the lives destroyed in the wake of creating a new world without pain.
 Liz is a fiercely intelligent and deeply human writer who has woven a captivating narrative from true events.
 Ether Dome holds an unflinching mirror up to our ambitious American character and the ways in which class, greed, and prejudice form a twisted path to innovation."— Michael Wilson